heidi-holappa/comparison-analyzer/docs/general-information.md

 ## Extracting intron sites and information
 [Back to top](#general-information)

 The intron site dictionary is similar to the matching\_cases\_dictionary.
 In this case insertions, deletions and closest canonicals are extracted for both 'directions', to the left and right from the interesting location (intron site).
 Additionally the distribution of insertions and deletions is stored.
 During prediction mean and standard deviation is computed for insertions and deletions.
+Based on analysis of the early results an additional data field for "most commmon del nucleotides" was included.
+This field contains a pair of nucleotides that resides at the distance of the most common offset case from the splice site.

 ```python
 {